For product managers, founders & innovation teams

 FIELD NOTES

-Guides on opportunity, validation, and the rigor that separates real bets from expensive guesses.
+Guides on opportunity, validation, and the rigor that separates strong ideas from expensive guesses.

 Strategy starts before the first line of code

 Ainna helps startup founders and product teams turn rough ideas into validated opportunities.
-Our guides explore the thinking behind the platform: What Do Product Teams Need to Know About AI Engineering?, How Does AI Transform Brainstorming and Ideation?, What Are the Essential Innovation Terms Every PM Should Know?, How Is AI Transforming Innovation Events?, How Do You Validate a Startup Idea Before Building?.
+Our guides explore the thinking behind the platform: What Is an MVP and How Do You Build One That Works?, What Are the Essential Innovation Terms Every PM Should Know?, How Do You Write a Great PRD in the AI Era?, What Is Product-Market Fit and How Do You Measure It?, How Does AI Transform Brainstorming and Ideation?.
 Built on The Innovation Mode — a methodology shaped by 25 years of innovation work across five industries and fifteen markets.

 Not ready to dive in?
 Stay sharp.